-In June we had a good visit with my dad and most of my Springfield relatives.
+In June we had a good visit with my dad and many of my Springfield relatives.

 In March and August, we had more outdoor gatherings with family.

-In both California and Oregon, we had perfect weather for meeting up with our great nephews and their families.
+In both California and Oregon, we had perfect weather for meeting up with our youngest relatives.
+Our great nephews and their families!

 Despite the distance, we saw lots of our own kids in the past year.
 We were in Portland, when Baby Charlie was born in February.
 We spent more time together in the summer.